 Continuing with our 20th installment of exploring Edo-Tōkyō via the Ōedo Line.
 Continue reading Ōedo Line: Azabu Jūban

-The history of Hiroo.
+The history of Hiroo, or Hirō, which feels like a lame Azabu but is actually in Shibuya.
+Go figure.
 Continue reading What does Hirō mean?

 Today, Roppongi is a party town.
 For years it’s been popular with foreigners due to its proximity to so many foreign embassies.
 Because of this proximity, the area is relatively English-friendly which makes it a destination for foreigners visiting Japan and the seedy businesses that often cater to (or try to take advantage of) foreigners.
 But in the Edo Period, this was home to sprawling mansions of the elite ruling class.
 Many of the street blocks still correspond to the locations of these residences.
 Continue reading Why is Roppongi called Roppongi

 Easiest place name ever.
 Continue reading What does Keyakizaka mean?

 Last time we talked about Morishita.
 Well, the ying to Morishita’s yang is Kiyosumi-Shirakawa.
 Continue reading What does Kiyosumi-Shirakawa mean?